 We are entitled to reimbursement out of the Scheme of expenses we incur in performing our services in relation to the Scheme.
 Currently, we pay those expenses out of the fees paid to us as manager.

-We also currently pay out of our fees any amounts due to Trustees Executors Limited and Forsyth Barr Limited for providing administrative services in respect of the Scheme.
+We also currently pay out of our fees any amounts due to Trustees Executors Limited and Forsyth Barr Limited for providing administrative services, and Octagon Asset Management Limited for providing investment management services, in respect of the Scheme.